 - Black Sharpies

-- Watercolor paper or any paper works (preferably heavy weight)
+- Watercolor paper or any heavy weight paper

 - Jar with water

 Give each kid a piece of paper and a black sharpie.
-Ask them to look closely at the donuts– at every detail, every little sprinkle and to draw it.
+Ask them to look closely at the donuts, including every little sprinkle, and to draw what they see.